 Avocados: this delicious and nutritious fruit unfortunately has a compound (on its flesh, peel and pit) called Persin (a natural fungicide created by the plant to protect itself against parasites) that can be quite harmful to several animals; dogs included.

-It is not clear what a fatal dose of avocado would be but in excess can cause vomiting, diarrhea and prove harmful to the heart.
+It is not clear what a fatal dose of avocado would be but in excess can cause vomiting, and diarrhea and prove harmful to the heart.

-Fats: fats are hidden in many foods such as paté, sausages, meats cooked in sauces, meat trimmings, poultry skin and avocado flesh.
+Fats: fats are hidden in many foods such as paté, sausages, meats cooked in sauces, meat trimmings, poultry skin, and avocado flesh.
 Every time you give your dog leftovers, you’re adding calories to their daily intake.
-This persistent behavior and a high intake of fats, can contribute to your dog’s obesity and conditions such as pancreatitis (inflammation of the pancreas).
+This persistent behavior and a high intake of fats can contribute to your dog’s obesity and conditions such as pancreatitis (inflammation of the pancreas).

 Chocolate: The two main culprits that make chocolate toxic for dogs are the compounds theobromine as well as caffeine.
 Dogs can’t metabolize these ingredients as well as we humans do and therefore its ingestion becomes toxic.
 Signs of chocolate intoxication include increased heart rate, diarrhea, vomiting, increased thirst and urination and, in severe cases, can lead to heart failure.

 In conclusion, just like grapes, don’t ever give chocolate or coffee to your dog.